Here at Willow Primary School we aim to give your children the very best education possible.

 We do not authorise term time absences and adhere to government and DMBC guidelines with regard to fining.

-For further information please refer to the Attendance Policy and the documents below.
+For further information please refer to the Attendance Policy.

 Each week, children have their attendance monitored in preparation for Friday's assembly.
 In assembly, each class has their attendance percentage from the previous week shared with the school and classes receive a reward, including 'Flapjack Friday' where the class with the best attendance gets Flapjack to eat after break-time.